ellisp/ellisp.github.io/_posts/2016-06-04-bootstrap-cv-strategies.md

 There are many methods of validating models, although I think k-fold cross-validation has market dominance (not with Harrell though, who prefers varieties of the bootstrap).
 The three validation methods I've used for this post are:

 1. 'simple' bootstrap.
-This involves creating resamples with replacement from the original data, of the same size; applying the modelling strategy to the resample; using the model to predict the values of the full set of original data and calculating a goodness of fit statistic (eg either R-squared or root mean squared error) comparing the predicted value to the actual value.
+This involves creating resamples with replacement from the original data, of the same size; applying the modelling strategy to the resample; using the model to predict the values of the full set of original data and calculating a goodness of fit statistic (eg either R-squared or root mean squared error) comparing the predicted value to the actual value.  *Note - Following Efron, Harrell calls this the "simple bootstrap", but other authors and the useful `caret` package use "simple bootstrap" to mean the resample model is used to predict the out-of-bag values at each resample point, rather than the full original sample.*
 2. 'enhanced' bootstrap.
 This is a little more involved and is basically a method of estimating the 'optimism' of the goodness of fit statistic.
 There's a nice step by step explanation by [thestatsgeek](http://thestatsgeek.com/2014/10/04/adjusting-for-optimismoverfitting-in-measures-of-predictive-ability-using-bootstrapping/) which I won't try to improve on.
 3. repeated 10-fold cross-validation.
 10-fold cross-validation involves dividing your data into ten parts, then taking turns to fit the model on 90% of the data and using that model to predict the remaining 10%.
 The average of the 10 goodness of fit statistics becomes your estimate of the actual goodness of fit.
 One of the problems with k-fold cross-validation is that it has a high variance ie doing it different times you get different results based on the luck of you k-way split; so repeated k-fold cross-validation addresses this by performing the whole process a number of times and taking the average.